qln-cmu/CRC_NCT_classification/README.md

 ## Installation

-1. Clone this repository to your local machine.
+1. Clone this repository to your local directory.
 2. Install the required Python packages from the ```requirements.txt```.
 It's recommended to use a virtual environment:

    ```bash